 The Complete Shopify Shipping Profile Audit Checklist

-Shipping configuration is one of the most consequential — and most overlooked — parts of running a Shopify store.
-A misconfigured shipping profile can block customers at checkout, cause you to lose money on orders, or silently fail to deliver accurate carrier rates.
-The good news is that a methodical audit takes less than an hour and can prevent costly mistakes from compounding.
+Shipping configuration is one of the highest-leverage and most overlooked parts of running a Shopify store.
+A misconfigured shipping profile can block customers at checkout, cost you money on orders, or quietly fail to return accurate carrier rates.
+The good news is that a methodical audit takes less than an hour and prevents costly mistakes from stacking up.

 This checklist walks through every layer of your Shopify shipping setup: profiles, zones, rates, product data, checkout behavior, and delivery promises.
 Work through each section in order.
-By the end you will have a clear picture of what is working, what is broken, and what needs attention.
+By the end you’ll have a clear picture of what’s working, what’s broken, and what needs attention.

 Step 1: Review Your General Shipping Profile

-- Navigate to Settings > Shipping and delivery in your Shopify Admin.
+- Navigate to Settings > Shipping and delivery in your Shopify Admin (see Shopify’s shipping setup guide for reference).

 - Under “Shipping profiles,” find the General profile at the top of the list.